 What other services does a ghostwriter offer?

-Ghostwriters often help with book outlines, blurbs and sales descriptions, and not just for books they’ve written, but for other books too!
+Ghostwriters often help with book outlines, blurbs and sales descriptions, and not just for books they’ve written or are currently working on, but for other books too!

 How much does a ghostwriter charge?